mx-psi/tfg/text/CompSci/classic_computation.md

 In general, there is an implicit base state space (for example $\BB, \RR$, a random bit or a qubit), that can be composed with a certain product (usually the cartesian product or the tensor product).[^category]
 Both will be clear from context.

-[^category]: In its most general terms what we are essentially describing a morphism in a monoidal category via a string diagram[TODO citar]
+[^category]: In its most general terms what we are essentially describing a morphism in a planar monoidal category via a string diagram [@Selingersurveygraphicallanguages2010; thm.
+3.1].

 Using these basic pieces, a circuit is made of gates from a certain set (*basis*).
 A *gate* is a function $f: A^n \to A^m$ from a product of the base state space $A$ to another product.